-PROD-489: Professional Practices (5)
+PROD-490B: Professional Practices (2.5)

-Professional Practices bridges the gap between the film student and the working professional.
+The second in a series of classes Professional Practices bridges the gap between the film student and the working professional.
 Emphasis is on standard business practices as well as consolidating a body of work in a manner that best expresses the student's abilities.
 Special attention is given to client interaction, appropriate portfolio preparation, and the development of contacts within the industry.
 Freelance guidelines, professional business practices, contract negotiation, and budgeting are also covered.

-PROD-499: Special Topics (5)
+PROD-499: Special Topics in Production (5)